-The axle housing of the JK Dana 30, and Dana 44 are actually 100% the same.
-So, if you plan on going fast through the desert you might want to think about going to Dana 60s or putting a big truss on your 30/44.
-This is part of the reason JK Dana 44s aren’t considered “true 44s”.
+The axle housing of the JK Dana 30, and Dana 44 are 100% the same.
+So, if you plan on going fast through the desert, you might want to think about going to Dana 60s or putting a big truss on your 30/44; This is part of the reason JK Dana 44s aren’t considered “true” 44s.

-Either way, both the JK Dana 30 and the Dana 44 both have weak “Cs”.
+Either way, both the JK Dana 30 and the Dana 44 both have weak Cs.
 What do I mean by this?
 The C is where the ball joints are and the knuckle bolts to.
-That C has a tendency to bend, which requires a new axle housing to fix.
+That C tends to bend, which requires a new axle housing to fix.
 The common cure for this is to gusset the C if you plan on running tires larger than 37″.
 To my knowledge tires under 37″ won’t cause the C to bend.

 Dana 30 vs Dana 44: Center Section

 When I refer to the center section, I am referring to all the gearing as well as the center section housing.
-The center section housing is what holds your differential, so the housing material doesn’t actually have to be super strong unless you have a bunch of horsepower.
+The center section housing is what holds your differential, so the housing material doesn’t have to be super strong unless you have a bunch of power.

 Dana 30 vs Dana 44: Axle Shafts

 Since the center section of the Dana 44 is beefed up, Jeep went ahead and beefed up the axle shafts.
-They’re still one of the weak points, but like I mentioned before, that’s not necessarily a bad thing.
-Both the Dana 30 axle shafts and Dana 44 axle shafts are dwarfed by Dana 60 axle shafts.
-If you plan on running giant tires or high horsepower then you’ll absolutely need a Dana 60.
+They’re still one of the weak points, but as I mentioned before, that’s not necessarily a bad thing.
+The Dana 60 axles shafts dwarf the Dana 30 axle shafts and Dana 44 axle shafts.
+If you plan on running giant tires or high horsepower then you’ll need a Dana 60.